 The African Cup of Nations (AFCON) is a prestigious continental competition contested by the member nations of the Confédération Africaine de Football (CAF).
-The inaugural edition was played in 1957 between the three founding nations - Egypt, Sudan and Ethiopia.
+The inaugural edition was played in 1957 between the three founding nations - Egypt, Sudan, and Ethiopia.

 Senegal secured their first title in history as they won a 4-2 penalty shootout against Egypt in the AFCON 2021 final.

-Algeria ended their 29-year wait for an AFCON trophy with a 1-0 win over Senegal in the last edition of the tournament.
+Algeria ended their 29-year wait for an AFCON trophy with a 1-0 win over Senegal in the 2019 edition of the tournament.
 In 1990, the Desert Warriors hosted and won the AFCON.
-Their 1990 triumph aside, Algeria’s best result until the 2019 win was just a fourth-place finish in 2010.
+Their 1990 triumph aside, Algeria’s best result until the 2019 win was a fourth-place finish in 2010.

 Year | Winner | Runner-up |